luclow/Ms.Robot/README.md

 ## Conclusion_Model_Discussion &#x1F49C;

-Our results show that a **generative model with parameters of a probability distribution** (VAE) is capable of **achieving results on a highly challenging dataset** of over 60,000 fashion set images using machine learning.

-**VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Ms.Robot**.
+Our results show that a **generative model with parameters of a probability distribution** (VAE) is capable of **achieving results on a highly challenging dataset** of over 60,000 fashion set images using machine learning. **VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Ms.Robot**.
 This is done by scanning the latent plane, sampling the latent points at regular intervals, to generate the corresponding fashion piece for each point.
-Run to serve the model and the training web page 👩🏻‍🔬:
+Run to serve the model and the training web page.
+Ms.Robot thanks you for helping her and says "Intelligence never goes out of style" 👩🏻‍🔬.

 ```sh
 yarn watch
 ```

-Refer to image below for a **visualization of the latent manifold** that was **"generated"**:

 ![screenshot of results on fashion MNIST.
 A 30x30 grid of small images](https://github.com/lucylow/Ms.Robot/blob/master/images/fashion-mnist-vae-scr.png)

-  *Image of completed training results on fashion MNIST 30x30 grid of small images for Ms.Robot.
-She thanks you for helping her and says "Intelligence never goes out of style"."*
+  *Image of completed training results on fashion MNIST 30x30 grid of small images for Ms.Robot.**Visualization of the latent manifold** that was **"generated"***.

 ---